 Surprisingly, the park used no major machinery or nails to put the bridges and platforms in place.
 Instead, specially designed steel collars circle the trees and spread the pressure out equally around the tree.

 The collars are moved and loosened as the tree grows to prevent “choking” the tree trunk.
-If you look up at one of these collared trees, you’ll see the markings of where the supports used to be.
+At the ‘treehouse,’ look up at one of these collared trees to see the markings of where the supports used to be.
 Almost like a growth chart………only, on a tree.

 The Trading Post